-In addition, our clinical trials have been and may continue to be affected by the COVID-19 pandemic.
-Some sites closed enrollment for new patients in early March 2020, whereas other sites remained partially open for new patient enrollment.
-At this time, many sites globally have re-opened for new enrollment.
-Given the uncertain course of the pandemic, it is impossible to predict with certainty which sites will remain open.
-Further, even as sites re-open, patient enrollment could be delayed due to prioritization of hospital resources toward the COVID-19 pandemic or concerns among patients about participating in clinical trials during a pandemic.
+Prior to the previously disclosed voluntary pause of our clinical trials, the COVID-19 pandemic impacted clinical site enrollment and some participants' ability to follow office visit schedules and protocols.
+Given the uncertain course of the pandemic, it is impossible to predict with certainty any future impact it may have on our operations.
+For example, patient enrollment could be delayed due to prioritization of hospital resources toward the COVID-19 pandemic or concerns among patients about participating in clinical trials during a pandemic.
 Some patients may have difficulty following certain aspects of clinical trial protocols if quarantines impede patient movement or interrupt healthcare services.
 Similarly, our inability to successfully recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19 or experience additional restrictions by their institutions, city, or state governments could adversely impact our clinical trial operations.

 The spread of COVID-19 has also led to disruption and volatility in the global capital markets, which increases the cost of, and adversely impacts access to, capital and increases economic uncertainty.
-The trading prices for our common stock and other biopharmaceutical companies have, at times, been highly volatile as a result of COVID-19.
+The trading prices for our common stock and other biopharmaceutical companies have, at times, been highly volatile as a result of the COVID-19 pandemic.
 To the extent the COVID-19 pandemic adversely affects our business, financial results and value of our common stock, it may also affect our ability to access capital, which could in the future negatively affect our liquidity.

-The global pandemic of COVID-19 continues to evolve rapidly.
+The COVID-19 pandemic continues to evolve rapidly.
 The ultimate impact of the COVID-19 pandemic or a similar health epidemic is highly uncertain and subject to change.
 We do not yet know the full extent of potential delays or impacts on our business, our clinical trials, healthcare systems or the global economy as a whole.
 However, these effects could have a material impact on our operations, and we will continue to monitor the COVID-19 situation closely.